AdobeDocs/analytics.en/help/implement/vars/page-vars/products.md

 s.products = "Example category;Example product;1;3.50;event1=4.99|event2=5.99;eVar1=Example merchandising value 1|eVar2=Example merchandising value 2";
 ```

 This variable supports multiple products in the same hit.
 It is valuable for shopping cart and purchases containing multiple products.
-The maximum length for the entire `products` string is 64K.
+The maximum length for the entire `products` string is 64k bytes.
 Separate each product with a comma (`,`) in the string.

 ```js
 // Set multiple products - useful for when a visitor views their shopping cart